-As of late 2020, our community is approaching 2000 members who, together, form a very varied interdisciplinary group, composed of UX designers, developers, software architects, communicators, designers and researchers.
+Our community is approaching 2800 members who, together, form a very varied interdisciplinary group, composed of UX designers, developers, software architects, communicators, designers and researchers.

 Code for Romania was born as a community and one of our main objectives is to keep it one, and we are constantly trying to bring our members into the decision-making process for three very important reasons.

 - the community is the most important pillar of Code for Romania

 - we believe that a community-driven organization is much more aware of the expectations and needs of society and

 - we believe that keeping the community involved is the best mechanism for checking and controlling the decision-making team.

 Every day we make every effort to ensure that our organization is a safe and welcoming space for its members, and we have, in our organizational DNA a clear set of rules and values that we do not deviate from.